 No matter what specialty you’re in, you know that a nurse’s work never stops.
-Day in and day out, you’re dedicated to saving the lives of others, and you take on unpredictable situations with grace.
-You go above and beyond for the patients in your care and ask for nothing in return.
+You’re dedicated to saving the lives of others, and you take on unpredictable situations with grace.
+For these reasons and so many more, you deserve to be honored and celebrated during Nurses Week 2022, starting May 6th.

-That’s why you and your colleagues deserve to go all out for National Nurses Week this year.
-To help you make the most of it, we pulled together a list of the best Nurses Week celebration ideas we could find and broke them up into two categories: activities you can do for your colleagues (in a COVID-friendly way, of course), and activities you can do just for yourself.
+To help you and your colleagues and teammates make the most of it, we pulled together a list of the best Nurses Week celebration ideas and broke them up into two categories: activities you can do for your colleagues (in a COVID-friendly way, of course), and activities you can do just for yourself.
 Take a look at the list below and see if there are any you'd like to try out this year.

 You’re always on the go, so you need a good meal (and one that’s not cafeteria food) to keep yourself powered up.
-You all spend a good portion of your time at work, so see if your manager will treat the staff to a catered, in - house lunch from a restaurant of your choice.
-If not, host a potluck in which you all bring a favorite dish and learn a little about each other.
+You all spend a good portion of your time at work, so treat your team to a catered, in - house lunch from a favorite local restaurant.
+If the administration won’t foot the bill, coordinate a potluck in which you all bring a favorite dish and learn a little about each other.

 Cheesy, maybe.
 Team spirit?
 You know it.
-Design a group T-shirt for your whole team to wear.
+Purchase a group T-shirt for your whole team to wear.
+Nurse - owned companies like Riot Healers and Nurses Inspire Nurses are a great way to support nurse entrepreneurs while sporting a cool tee.
 Sites like Custom Ink offer free shipping on orders.
 Rush Order Tees offers 30 percent off your entire order with free eight - day delivery.
 You all should be proud of the work you do as nurses.
 Why not let the world know?

 Dr. Elise Bialylew, founder of Mindful in May, found that practicing mindfulness meditation for 10 minutes a day (for one month) created more positive emotions, reduced stress, increased self - compassion, and strengthened focus.
 So find a spare room to encourage the staff to disconnect for their own personal health.
 Add cozy chairs, soothing lights, and a sound machine to drown out noise from the hall.
-And if there’s budget for it, invite a meditation teacher or masseuse in for a day or two.
+And if there’s budget for it, invite a meditation or yoga teacher or masseuse in for a day or two.

 As the world starts to open up again, try thinking of some COVID-friendly gatherings you can do with your coworkers.
 It could be as simple as meeting up in someone's backyard for a cookout, or as big a "to-do" as reserving the patio at your team's favorite restaurant.
 Gather up as many of your peers as you can and meet up for dinner and a night of fun.
 This can also be done in groups so each nurse at your hospital or care facility has a chance to get in on the celebration.

 Don't forget to treat yourself a little bit, too!
-Here are 8 Nurses Week celebration ideas for some much - needed self - care.
+Here are eight Nurses Week celebration ideas for some much - needed self - care.

 Idea #1: Treat your day off like an actual day off.

 When you actually have time to kick back and relax… do just that.
-Go ahead and binge-watch Netflix in bed, shop at your favorite stores, or head to the beach.
+Go ahead and binge-watch Netflix in bed, shop at your favorite stores, get out on an inspiring walk, or head to a scenic spot to remove all distractions.
 Your chore list can wait; self - care can’t.

 Idea #2: Enjoy a meal on the house.

-In the past, Chipotle has offered buy-one-get-one-free meals for nurses.
-Typically, Cinnabon gives out free treats during National Nurses Week, too.
+Chipotle and Cinnabon famously give nurses free food during Nurses Week.
+Other chains like Auntie Anne’s, Applebees, Outback Steakhouse give discounts.
 A valid I.D., like an official hospital badge, is typically needed to claim these deals.
 As the week gets closer, we will be adding a list to this page of all the companies giving free food for nurses.

 Your work days are mostly spent indoors, so it’s not often you get to venture outside and enjoy the fresh air.
 Studies have found that spending time outdoors, even for just 15 minutes, can reduce stress.
 So, instead of hanging out in the breakroom, step outside for a short walk or sit on a bench and zone out with a book or podcast.